 The UCM was developed to overcome many of the challenges associated with real-time power electronics modelling.
 The UCM:

-- Has three different input options which govern the level of granularity
+- Has three different input options which govern the level of granularity in the model’s output

 THREE INPUT OPTIONS FOR FLEXIBILITY IN DETAIL AND COMPUTATIONAL BURDEN